Process statutory paternity pay (adoption) (SPP(A)

 Check the employee's SPP(A) entitlement

-Once you've entered information on the Dates tab, you can use the Entitlement tab to see how much SPP the employee's entitled to receive.
+Once you've entered information on the Dates tab, you can check the employee's entitlement in the Entitlement tab.

 1. Double-click the relevant employee.